 Jeff was put in jail after confessing that he hit his girlfriend, Azuka just once on the back of her neck and she went lifeless.
 According to him, he didn’t mean to kill her.

-That statement aggravated Azuka’s parents as they wanted for the judge to grant their daughter her justice.
+That statement aggravated Azuka’s parents resentment.
+All they wanted was for the judge to grant their daughter justice.

 Jeff got life imprisonment.